osm2pgsql-dev/osm2pgsql-website/_manual-v2/03-database.md

    any special rights.
 We'll use `osmuser` here.
 2. Create a database that osm2pgsql will use belonging to the user you just created.
 We'll use `osm` as a name here.
-3. Enable the `postgis` and `hstore` extensions in the newly created database.
+3. Enable the `postgis` extension in the newly created database.
+4. Optionally enable the `hstore` extension in the database, it is used in some popular configurations, but not needed by osm2pgsql itself.

 On a typical Linux system you'll have a system user called `postgres` which has admin privileges for the database system.
 We'll use that user for these